Kine is Latin for “cow.”

 Yes, we are aware of the cultural and religious implications in human cattle worship and the honor bestowed upon milk.

 One should otherwise note, however, that outside of certain sects of Hinduism, the cow meat was offered sacrificially meat and not often consumed.
 Likewise, humans and domesticated animals were offered as sacrifice to the gods of many cultures.
 Outside of organ meat, werewolves did not typically eat whole humans, and vampyre generally only partook of the blood.

 Note on family name Hines

-A human could obviously try to claim that Hine is a take on Kine and, therefore, means cow or that we are human.
+A human could obviously try to claim that Hine is a take on Kine and, therefore, means cow or that we are human or something lesser.
 And it is an Old Middle English word for “servant or peasant” but also could mean lord or manager of a farm.